-Camera Buttons (1 to 16): Pressing the individual camera buttons will cause the selected camera to display full screen.
+Carnera Buttons (1 to 16): Pressing the individual carnera buttons will cause the selected carnera to display full screen.

-Arrow Buttons: Pressing the \blacksquare button plays video backward at high speed.
-Pressing the button again toggles the playback speed from \blacksquare , \blacksquare and \blacksquare and \blacksquare .
-Pressing the \blacksquare button plays video forward at high speed.
-Pressing the button again toggles the playback speed from \blacksquare , \blacksquare and \blacksquare .
-When in the pause mode, pressing the \blacksquare button moves to the next image and pressing the \blacksquare button moves to the previous image.
+Arrow Buttons: Pressing the delibutton plays video backward at high speed.
+Pressing the button again toggles the playback speed from delibutton moves to the next image and pressing the delibutton moves to the previous image.

-Play/Pause Button: Pressing the So button plays back images at regular speed or pauses playing video.
+PLAY/PAUSE Button: Pressing the via button plays back images at regular speed or pauses playing video.

-Cameo Button: Pressing and holding the MENU button for three seconds or longer enters the cameo mode.
+CAMEO Button: Pressing and holding the button for three seconds or longer enters the cameo mode.
 The yellow outline surrounding the video indicates the active cameo, and pressing the arrow buttons moves the active cameo.
 Pressing the desired camera button in the active cameo edits the cameo and displays the video of selected camera.
-Pressing the (2) (Play/Pause) button exits the Active Cameo mode.
-Selecting Exit Group Edit in the cameo menu displayed when pressing the MENU button also exits the Active Cameo mode.
+Pressing the [Va] (Play/Pause) button exits the Active Cameo mode.
+Selecting Exit Group Edit in the cameo menu displayed when pressing the [MENU/CAMEO] button also exits the Active Cameo mode.